Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool exports photos by UUID to a destination, with options for edited, live, and raw versions.
-It is distinct from siblings like get-photo, which retrieves a single photo, not export to disk.
+The description clearly states the tool copies photos (by UUID) to a destination directory, with options for edited, live, raw versions.
+It distinguishes from siblings like get-photo (metadata) and query (finding photos).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.